AllenCX/Notes/comp540_cloud_note.md

 12. Copy the token you saved in step 10 into the text field on the top of the page.

 ## How to start a AWS EC2 GPU server machine
-### Always remember to stop or terminate your AWS machine after using it!!!
 ### Apply credit of AWS educate program
 1. Create an account on aws.amazon.com, find the account ID for step 2.
 2. Go to [here][3], click **Student** and fill in the form with your @rice.edu emaill address.
 If you use the link in Github student pack, you will get more than \$100 credit.